-We are now accepting entries for the first month of our competition, and we are looking for stories of any genre or theme.
+We are looking for stories of any genre or theme.
 The only catch?
 All stories must be exactly 101 words in length.
 No more; no less.
 Can you rise to the challenge?

 Each month our judges will decide on a short list and a winner.